×

 We asked people living in Nicaragua to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "Sheets and towels are hard to find and very expensive.
 Quality flip flops like Sketchers.
 Like licorice?
 Better bring it.
 Mattress covers.
 Some spices like sage, dill weed, celery seed and cream of tarter.
 Medications like Claritin and full strength Aspirin.
 By the way, there is Frontline plus at Pet City Nicaragua.
-Check them out on Facebook," said one expat in Nicaragua.
+Check them out on Facebook," remarked one expat in Nicaragua.

 View More Answers